Margaret Gammell

 1738 - unknown

 Margaret was born on 3 August 1738.
 On 10 September 1756, she married James Donald, merchant.
 He was the eldest son (of 15 children) of Robert Donald, a prominent Greenock merchant, and Christian Lees.
 Margaret and James appear to have had at least two children, Robert Donald born on 3 August 1757, and Margaret Donald, born on 1 September 1759.
-They may also have had another son, Andrew.
+They appear to have also had another son, Andrew, who is mentioned in the deposition made by George Charles Jones on behalf of Margaret Jones (Donald) in 1806.
+We know nothing about Andrew, but that it is clear from the deposition that he had died before 1806.

 No record of the date of death of Margaret has been found.